- Facility Services Home

 - You must call in daily to report sick leave unless pre-approved by your manager.

-All overtime must be pre-approved by your manager and coordinated through the lead.
+All overtime must be pre-approved by your manager and coordinated through your lead and/or supervisor.
 All overtime must be reported.
 See your union contract for specific requirements.

-- When your shift ends, leave the worksite unless you have approval for overtime.
+- When your shift ends, secure and leave the worksite unless you have approval for overtime.

 - Any overtime that is not pre-approved but worked will result in progressive discipline.